omvatten/qdiv/docs/_build/html/_sources/Diversity calculations.rst.txt

 Returns a dataframe of pairwise Bray-Curtis dissimilarities between samples.

-*tab* is a frequency table holding the read counts, typically object['tab']
+*tab* is a count table holding the read counts, typically obj['tab']

 .. code-block:: python

    diversity.naive_multi_beta(obj, var='None', q=1)

-Returns a pandas dataframe containing beta diversity, and local- and regional dissimilarity values for categories of samples.
+Returns a pandas dataframe containing taxonomic (naive) beta diversity, and local- and regional dissimilarity values for categories of samples.

 *obj* is the qdiv object.